Dog Agility

 A tall male Berner by their standard, at 27" could weigh upwards of 110 lbs (110 divided by 27 = 4.05)

-Competitive jump heights are not more important than overall sound structure, solid temperament and good health but it is something to consider when looking for an Entlebucher if you are interested in agility.
-Most males will jump 20" regular or 16" preferred but most females will measure into the 16" regular height division (12" preferred)... it's a definite advantage!
+Competitive jump heights are not more important than overall sound structure, solid temperament and good health but it is something to consider when looking for an Entlebucher, if you are interested in agility.
+Most males will jump 20" regular or 16" preferred but most females will measure into the 16" regular height division (12" preferred)... that is a definite advantage!

 Favorite Agility Links